 15-17 Tavistock Place

-My background is primarily in sexual health, focusing on how context influences behavior and intervention use.
+My background is primarily in sexual health, focusing on how context influences behaviour and intervention use.
 I have researched risk perception and biomedical prevention interventions use in sub-Saharan Africa and led a field study in Uganda examining how a patient feedback loop influenced health care provider behaviour.

 I studied Critical Theory of Social Justice with an emphasis in Feminist, Queer and Sexuality studies at Occidental College in Los Angeles where I also worked for three years as a rape and domestic violence counsellor and advocate.
 I have an MSc in Public Health from LSHTM.